Lee Sinnott: Altrincham

 In May 2011, Sinnott was announced as the new manager of Altrincham, a club that had just been relegated from the Conference National into the Conference North.
 The club finished eighth in the Conference North in 2011–12, before securing a play-off position with a fourth-place finish in 2012–13.
-They were beaten 4–2 by Brackley Town in the play-off semi-finals.
-The "Robins" again qualified for the play-offs in the 2013–14 campaign, and went on to secure promotion with a 2–1 extra-time victory over Guiseley in the play-off final.
+In the play-off semi-finals, they were beaten 4–2 by Brackley Town.
+The "Robins" again qualified for the play-offs in the 2013–14 campaign and went on to secure promotion with a 2–1 extra time victory over Guiseley in the play-off final.
 Altrincham finished 17th in the 2014–15 season, comfortably away from the relegation zone.
 He left Altrincham on 9 March 2016, following a run of seven league games without a victory that left the club 21st in the table, one point adrift of safety.
 His assistant, Neil Tolson, was appointed as his successor but could not save the club from relegation.

 Gainsborough Trinity

 On 13 February 2018, Sinnott was appointed as manager of Gainsborough Trinity, who were then just inside the National League North relegation zone.
-The "Holy Blues" ended the 2017–18 season in 20th position and were relegated into the Northern Premier League Premier Division.
-He remained at The Northolme for the start of the 2018–19 campaign, but was sacked exactly one year into his appointment, following a 5–0 defeat by league leaders Farsley Celtic which left Trinity four points outside the play-offs.
+The "Holy Blues" ended the 2017–18 season in 20th position and were relegated to the Northern Premier League Premier Division.
+He remained at The Northolme for the start of the 2018–19 campaign but was sacked exactly one year into his appointment following a 5–0 defeat by league leaders Farsley Celtic which left Trinity four points outside the play-offs.

 Personal life

 His son, Jordan, was also a professional footballer.
 Sinnott signed his son for Altrincham in February 2015, following a previous loan spell.
 Jordan died at the age of 25 after being attacked during a night out on 25 January 2020.
+Sinnott also has a younger son, Tom.
+Melanie Tait, the mother of his two children, was a police detective and died from cancer in November 2023.